American Studies Major

-- expose students to exemplary models of interdisciplinary learning and critical inquiry in the arts, humanities, and social sciences;
+Gain competence in the theories and methods of American Studies interdisciplinary work and explore viable models of interdisciplinary learning and critical inquiry in the arts, humanities, and social sciences

-- delineate the influence and impact of America beyond its borders and the transnational, racial, ethnic, and religious interactions that, in turn, define its own identity;
+Learn to evaluate the influence and impact of America beyond its borders and the transnational, racial, ethnic, and religious interactions that, in turn, define its own identity

-- introduce students to the many innovations within disciplines that attend to changes in historical understanding, literary, and artistic sensibilities, and social life;
+Gain knowledge of the many innovations within disciplines that attend to changes in historical understanding, literary and artistic sensibilities, and social life

-- offer students the opportunity to become critical thinkers, cogent writers, and skillful researchers on a broad range of topics in American life through their course work, individual study, and honors work.
+Attain skills as critical thinkers, cogent writers, and skillful researchers on a broad range of topics in American life through their course work, individual study, and honors work

-Within this structure, students are encouraged to explore the diversity of American culture and the many ways to interpret it.
-Most courses at the College that are primarily American in content may be applied to the American studies major.
-American studies majors are encouraged to take as part of, or in addition to, their major courses, surveys of American history, literature, and art (for example, HIST 203/204, ENG 262/266, ARTH 231/232) and a course on the American Constitution and political thought (for example, POL4 340).
-In addition, students are urged to take one or more courses outside the major that explore the theory and methods of knowledge creation and production (for example, ECON 103/SOC 190, PHIL 345, POL 199, QR 180, SOC 301).
+Students are encouraged to explore the diversity of American culture and the many ways to interpret it.
+A list of courses that count toward the major is also included as a separate section in the catalog.
+Most courses at the College that are primarily American in content may be applied to the American Studies major: if a course isn’t listed and seems eligible for credit, students should consult with the Director.
+American Studies majors are encouraged to take as part of, or in addition to, their major courses, surveys of American history, literature, and art (for example, HIST 203/HIST 204, ENG 262/ENG 266, ARTH 231/ARTH 232) and a course on the U.S. Constitution and American political thought (for example, POL1 247).
+In addition, students are urged to take one or more courses outside the major that explore the theory and methods of knowledge creation and production (for example, ECON 103/SOC 190, PHIL 345, POL 199).